ethan2014/Interactive-Debugging/README.md

 -------
 Things are looking pretty good now.
 We have something triangle-like, and the top point is in the right place.
 Something still seems weird though … it is as if the little hopping bug prefers to jump down and to the right … there ARE some 8s in the left half of the screen, but almost all of the triangles seem heavily skewed to the left, and down.

 * 13.a) Which portion of the code do you think is causing the problem?
 If you aren’t sure, you can try repeating step 4, as well as looking over the code.
+The filling in part of the code is what is cauing this problem, because it is being initialized with ' 's properly now and it is being printed properly, so the filling in part is the only part left that could cause a problem.

 Step 14